Istanbul 2461: Contents

 The tablet contains a balbale (a kind of Sumerian poem) which is known by the titles "Bridegroom, Spend the Night in Our House Till Dawn" or "A Love Song of Shu-Suen (Shu-Suen B)".
 Composed of 29 lines, this poem is a monologue directed to king Shu-Sin (ruled 1972–1964 BC, short chronology, or 2037–2029 BC, long chronology).
 In erotic language, the female speaker in the poem expresses her ardent desires and longings for Shu-Sin, drawing heavily on imagery related to honey and sweetness.

 The following is the start of the poem (in Kramer's translation):

 The last three lines of the poem seem to contain an invitation to a sexual encounter, but in language not adequately clear to us.

 The text is one of the oldest known lyric poems.

 Interpretations

 It is believed that the poem is a script for the yearly "sacred marriage", a rite in which the king would symbolically marry the goddess Inanna, mate with her, and ensure fertility and prosperity for the coming year.
 A priestess would probably represent Inanna, the Sumerian goddess of fertility, and the king Shu-Sin would represent Dumuzi, the god of shepherds, on the eve of their union.

 Variants of the poem may have been sung during ritual ceremonies commemorating the divine marriage between the two gods all over the ancient Near East, particularly in Egypt.
 The translation of this tablet shed light on the Song of Solomon in the Old Testament, because some phrases are similar to the poems sung during such fertility feasts, as well as Sumerian weddings.

+Some modern scholarly interpretations suggest that this poem presents a uniquely female experience of sexuality and eroticism.
+The absence of a mention of pregnancy or any product of sexual intimacy, nor reference to fertility, provides possible evidence for interpretations that may align with female sexuality and pleasure-focused intimacy that is hard to find in other Sumerian poems and literature.